nagyistge/fhirbase-demo-app/src/views/tutor.md

 -- select * from fhir._search('Patient', 'name=mark&count=10');
 ```

-And execution plan can be seen with `fhir.explain_search`.
+Moreover, execution plan can be seen with `fhir.explain_search`.
 Try it:

 ```sql
 -- explain query execution plan